dhuppenkothen/entrofy/README.md

 - output list is not necessarily reproducible -- each run will create a new list
 - numbers are assumed to be from a continous distribution (e.g., years since PhD)
+- quantitative attributes are divided up into at most 5 bins